 This project is made possible through the partnership of WATER CHARITY and the NATIONAL PEACE CORPS ASSOCIATION.

 Madiana, Sami District, Central River Region, The Gambia

-Currently three hand pumps serve the 32 compounds, one having unsafe drinking water.
+Currently, three hand pumps serve the 32 compounds, one having unsafe drinking water.
 Each day, starting early in the morning, the women and young girls line up at either of two pumps for upwards of an hour to fetch water.
-Being gardeners and farmers, the women leave to engage in their daily work outside of village, leaving few to fetch water.
+Being gardeners and farmers, the women leave to engage in their daily work outside of the age, leaving few to fetch water.
 Later in the afternoons, the women must again line up at the pumps to fetch the water needed for their families.